A Look Back at Bob Dylan’s Infamous ‘Judas’ Concert

 “I’d been raised to believe that music was supposed to make people smile and want to party,” he wrote in his autobiography, This Wheel’s on Fire.
 “And here was all this hostility coming back at us.”

 When the group learned it would be going overseas with Dylan in early 1966, Helm conveyed his feelings to pianist Richard Manuel.
 “I said, ‘Richard, it seems a long way around — England — to get where I wanna go.
 I can take getting booed here.
 This is my country.
-But I can’t see taking it to Europe and hearing this s—.
+But I can’t see taking it to Europe and hearing this shit.
 And anyway, I don’t really wanna be anybody’s band anymore.”

-Helm left the Hawks and drifted to New Orleans, working for a while on an oil rig outside of Houma.
+Helm left the Hawks and drifted down to New Orleans, working for a while on an oil rig outside of Houma.
 He was replaced by New York studio drummer Bobby Gregg, then Sandy Konikoff for the North American dates in February and March 1966.
 As they headed to Australia in April, Mickey Jones, a Texan who had played with Johnny Rivers and Trini Lopez, was hired.

 Dylan had developed a particularly close friendship with the guitarist, Robbie Robertson, whom Dylan described as "the only mathematical guitar genius I've ever run into who does not offend my intestinal nervousness with his rear guard sound."
 Barney Hoskyns’ book Across the Great Divide: The Band and America paints a scenario of the two together in a hotel room every night, writing song after song, but they were too wired on amphetamines to remember them or write anything down.